-How to Dominate the Domains of the NEW CIP - D4: Automating Governance and Compliance
+How to Dominate the Domains of the CIP - Domain 4: Automating Governance and Compliance

 This domain is important because it focuses on the compliance and risk side of information management.
 While the primary focus of intelligent information management is on enabling and supporting business goals and objectives, it's still important to safeguard information to minimize risk and liability.
 The challenge here is that all the policies and procedures you can imagine won't help if they aren't implemented and followed.
 Here, particularly in the case of records management, users aren't records managers and don't want to be - they want to focus on their main job responsibilities.
 In addition, they aren't trained to do these types of tasks.
 So, the better approach by far is to streamline and automate them so that they are relatively transparent to users.